-The bill also modifies the training wage provisions for new employees aged 16 to 19, allowing employers to pay a training wage for up to 180 days, with the rate set at $13.50 per hour through 2026 and increasing by one and one-half percent annually thereafter.
-Importantly, employers are prohibited from reducing the hours of existing employees or laying them off to replace them with new employees receiving the training wage.
+The bill also modifies the training wage provisions for new employees aged 16 to 19, allowing employers to pay a training wage for up to 180 days.
+The training wage will be set at $13.50 per hour until the end of 2026, with annual increases of one and one-half percent thereafter.
+Furthermore, the bill prohibits employers from reducing the hours of existing employees or laying them off to replace them with new employees receiving the training wage.
 The original sections of the law being amended are repealed as part of this legislative update.

 Final Reading: 48-1203, 48-1203.01